Chet Childress is a rapid firing ripper on his board and at the canvas.

 Nowadays you see a great part but it’s so oversaturated.
 Now you’re kind of forced to watch the video come out.

-When the Blind Video Days came out, my VCR player got tired, it called me collect and told me ‘Yo take a break!’.
+When Blind Video Days came out, my VCR player got tired, it called me collect and told me ‘Yo take a break!’.

 I played it so much.
 I literally still have the same tape and it still plays amazing.